rlivings39/learning-ai/coursera-ai-courses/ai-for-everyone.md

 * Biased AI through biased data (e.g. gender, ethnicity, etc.).
 An AI system can easily come to discriminate based on these variables.
 * Adversarial attacks on AI, especially on those making important economic decisions

+## Discrimination and bias in AI

+A group in Microsoft found that when an AI learns from text on the internet, it can learn about unhealthy stereotypes.

+Why bias matters

+* A company had a hiring tool that discriminated against women
+* Facial recognition working better for light-skinned than dark-skinned individuals
+* Bank loan approvals discriminated against minority ethnic groups
+* Toxic effect of reinforcing unhealthy stereotypes.
+E.g. if an 8 year old girl searches for "CEO" and sees no one looking like her, she may be demotivated

+Combating bias

+* Technical solutions
+    * Zero out the bias in words
+    * Use less biased or more inclusive data.
+E.g. all genders, ethnicities, etc.
+* Transparency and/or auditing process for systems to identify issues
+* Having a diverse workforce will increase odds of employees spotting problems and create less biased applications.

+AI systems are making important decisions.
+So reducing/eliminating bias is critical.
+Since AI systems are computers, they can be incrementally improved more easily than humans.

+## Adversarial attacks on AI

 ## Glossary

 * **ANI** Artificial narrow intelligence like smart speaker, self-driving car, web search